 What is a Family Room?

 It’s easy to guess the purpose of a family room given its name.
 A family room is a more open, communal space where the family can spend time with one another.
 These areas are typically far less formal than a living room or even a great room, and are used to provide a place of relaxation and entertainment for the family members who live in the home.
+As a family room, it should be full of things unique to your family.
+A family photographer El Dorado Hills, or a similar photographer near you, can take family portraits for you which you can then use to bring that family feel to the room.

 The furniture you choose to place in your family room should be comfortable and spacious.
 A deep-seated sectional and other furniture choices that provide ample seating are ideal for large families.
 The family room can provide a combination of entertainment and activities, such as a large TV or projector for movie marathons, a pool table, air hockey, or other indoor games and equipment, and shelves of DVDs and board games.
 A decent-sized coffee table, from somewhere like Lulu & Georgia can also make for a great addition, as it can provide plenty of room for snacks, drinks, and games.
 Not only that, but it can bring great aesthetic appeal too.